-A free, open-access article - now considered a classic in Indigenous Studies - authored by two well-respected scholars in the field: Eve Tuck (Unangax - Aleut) and K. Wayne Yang.
+A free, open-access article - now considered a classic in Indigenous Studies - authored by Eve Tuck (Unangax - Aleut) and K. Wayne Yang.
 The authors remind readers that "decolonization" refers directly to the repatriation of Indigenous life and land to tribal peoples.
 They warn against allowing the term "decolonization" to become a metaphor, which all too often leads to evasion and "settler moves to innocence."
 The article provides a useful perspective on ways non-Indigenous people can begin working towards positive change led by Indigenous people.